jkuusto/rpg-random-encounters/README.md

 These are the the web app's main features:

-- Users can log in, log out, and create a new user account. **COMPLETE**
+- Users can log in, log out, and create a new user account.
-- Users can create games, edit existing games and delete games. **COMPLETE**
+- Users can create games, edit existing games and delete games.
-- Users can browse all games they've created and access them. **COMPLETE**
+- Users can browse all games they've created and access them.
-- Users can select parameters for the game (just biome for now). **COMPLETE**
+- Users can select parameters for the game (just biome for now).
-- Selected game parameters are persistent between sessions. **COMPLETE**
+- Selected game parameters are persistent between sessions.
 - Main encounter table points to different sub-tables by encounter type.
-  **COMPLETE**
-- Users can "roll dice", i.e. randomly determine an encounter on the main table and subsequently another "dice roll" is made automatically on a relevant sub-table. **COMPLETE**
+- Users can "roll dice", i.e. randomly determine an encounter on the main table and subsequently another "dice roll" is made automatically on a relevant sub-table.
-- Users can make game-specific edits to the probability ranges in the main encounter table. **COMPLETE**
+- Users can make game-specific edits to the probability ranges in the main encounter table.
-- Users can add, edit, and remove encounter entries in each sub-table, creating game-specific customizations. **IN COMPLETE**
+- Users can add, edit, and remove encounter entries in each sub-table, creating game-specific customizations.
-- Preset content uses 5E compatible game rules (see legal section) **COMPLETE**
+- Preset content uses 5E compatible game rules (see legal section).

-Progress update April 21, 2024
+Progress update May 4, 2024
-- All core features have now been implemented.
+- All core features have been implemented.
-- Security features will have to be reviewed, for example CSRF vulnerabilities.
+- CSRF vulnerabilities have been patched.
-- An HTML template will be added next for a uniform look across pages.
+- An HTML template has been added for a uniform look across pages.
-- After that, layout and visual appearance will be reviewed to improve the UI.
-- Character limit for encounter descriptions will be set in source code.
+- Visual appearance has been worked on.
+A monochrome look was chosen.
+- Character limits for user inputs have been enforced where applicable.
-- User feedback upon invalid input to be added.
+- User feedback upon invalid input has be added.
 - User account deletion feature might be added.

+Planned features for future development:
+- User account deletion on the dashboard
+- Verification dialogue when deleting games, encounters, or user
+- Ability to roll directly on a chosen encounter table
+- More game parameters and accompanying encounter tables to games
+- Customizible game parameters
+- Further improvements on visual appearance
+- Support for images for encounter entries

 ## Setup